Ready for your operation?note

 - Matt Cordell, the eponymous villain in Maniac Cop trilogy, received one when he got shanked in prison.

-- Robin shoots one to The Dragon Godfrey in the latest Robin Hood film.
+- Robin shoots one to The Dragon Godfrey in Ridley Scott's Robin Hood.

 - The film Green Street sees Matt threatened this by a group of Birmingham Football Hooligans.
 Being hooligans, of course, they refer to this as a Chelsea Grin.

 - Keiko sports one after her transformation to the latter half of Vampire Girl vs. Frankenstein Girl.

 - One of the most fearless of the Dead Rabbit warriors in Martin Scorsese's Gangs of New York is a large Irishman named Jack Mulraney whose left cheek is curved up in a permanent grin thanks to a long-ago knife injury.
 Because of this peculiarity, the other gang members call him "Happy Jack."

 - Kakihara (from Ichi the Killer) sports one.
 Except it hasn't healed and is held together with rings at the corners of his lips.

 - In Saw 6, Detective Hoffman gets half of one of these as he barely escapes a reverse beartrap with his jaw intact.
 There is a scene in the seventh movie where he stitches his torn cheek shut.